Wondering how you can strategically and efficiently get quality connections on LinkedIn?

 - Expandi — World’s safest software for LinkedIn Automation.
 Expandi essentially automated Linkedin outreach for you.
 Aside from enabling you to auto-warm up your account and place smart limits to prevent Linkedin restrictions, it’s also a cloud-based solution with a reliable team backing it.
 Big recommendation.

 - SkyLead – is a great Expandi alternative.
 Enabling you to run campaigns as complex as you want them to be, cloud-based solution that allows you to manage multiple accounts with A/B testing messaging, you’re sure to rock your outreach strategies.

 What NOT to do

 As tempting as it gets to automate stuff or find a quick solution to all our problems, here’s something you should altogether avoid.

-Under no circumstances should you ever buy Linkedin connections.
+Under no circumstances should you ever buy connections on LinkedIn.
 As much as it seems tempting, your goal should ultimately be to add value to your business and personal brand.

-Buying Linkedin connections will result in a mess of contacts who are unlikely to provide any value to your network or your business.
+Buying connections on LinkedIn will result in a mess of contacts who are unlikely to provide any value to your network or your business.

 To make matters worse, you can get pinged from Linkedin for violating their terms.

 You won’t create a large following on Linkedin if you’re not consistently posting quality and relevant content for your target audience & having an amazing profile to back everything up!